 - No Win No Fee Compensation Claims for Assault – How To Claim Compensation With No Fees Upfront

 - Why Use Accident Claims UK For Your Assault Claim?

 - Talk to Us Today About Assault Compensation Claims

 - Useful Links and Support for Victims Making Assault Compensation Claims

 Assault compensation claims allow victims of violent crimes to access financial compensation via a personal injury claim.
 Accessing compensation for assault by beating, as well as by any other means, helps many victims to begin to move on from the incident as they receive closure as well as a sense of justice for what happened to them.

 If you have been the victim of an assault in public or been assaulted at work by a patient or assaulted at work by a customer UK, then you can make one of the many criminal assault injury claims filed every year.
 Even if the police have not filed charges against your attacker, or your attacker has gone unidentified, you can still claim compensation through the victim compensation scheme.
-This scheme, and the process of filing assault compensation claims through it, will be fully explained further down in this guide.
+This scheme, and the process of suing for assault in the UK through it, will be fully explained further down in this guide.